-Discover 6 reasons why Queen Elizabeth loved her private royal train
+Discover 6 reasons why the late Queen Elizabeth II loved her private royal train

 Because the royal train is private, the royal family can travel around the UK in total privacy with their assistants and staff on board.